metacpan/metacpan-cpan-extracted/distros/c/constant-more/README.md

 [GetOpt::Long](https://metacpan.org/pod/GetOpt%3A%3ALong) option specification is used for processing command line options to give flexibility in how and what switches are used.
-To save on memory, [GetOpt::Long](https://metacpan.org/pod/GetOpt%3A%3ALong) is only loaded if option processing is wanted (i.e. the `opt` field is specified).
+To save on memory, [GetOpt::Long](https://metacpan.org/pod/GetOpt%3A%3ALong) is only loaded if option processing is wanted (i.e. the `opt` field non disabled).

 In advanced form, a user subroutine can be supplied to give control of processing.
 This is used by [Log::OK](https://metacpan.org/pod/Log%3A%3AOK) for example to generate multiple constants from a single input level.

 # MOTIVATION